antimitgeeks/postgres_setup/README.md

 # have sequelize as ORM
 # two entity user and company
 # relation between them one to many
-# user winston for logs
+# use winston for logs